ezzabuzaid/blog/src/content/blog/The ROI of Attending Tech Conferences for Developers.md

 ## Commincation

 People often undervalued the importance of communication.
 The ability to express your ideas clearly and persuasively is a skill that separates good developers from great ones.
-It's not just about writing code; it's about explaining how that code solves a problem, whether to your teammates, managers, or even to non-tech folks.
+It's not about writing code; it's about explaining how that code solves a problem, whether to your teammates, managers, or even to non-tech folks.

 Tech conferences are not merely lectures and workshops; they're social environments where you can practice these soft skills in real-time.
 You'll find yourself in situations where you have to articulate your thoughts clearly and concisely, debate constructively, and absorb information critically.
 The experience can sharpen your communication skills, making you a more effective collaborator and problem-solver.